-February is Black History Month!
 Many extraordinary women, and often unsung heroes, played significant roles in the Civil Rights Movement and beyond.
 Their words and actions continue to inspire our work as we fight for a better and equal world for all people.
-These are just some of the women who touch our activist hearts — we hope they’ll inspire you as well.

 Photo credit: The Ella Baker Center for Human Rights.

 Fannie Lou Hamer led a life dedicated to fighting racial injustice and promoting the African American vote and voice in politics.
-In 1964 she co-founded the Mississippi Freedom Democratic Party and ran for Congress in Mississippi in 1965.
+She co-founded the Mississippi Freedom Democratic Party in 1964 and ran for Congress in Mississippi in 1965.
 While her bid for Congress may have been unsuccessful, Hamer’s legacy of political activism during the Civil Rights Movement will never be forgotten.

 Photo credit: Original photo by Eric Chan/flickr.
 Words added via Instaquote.

-Diane Nash, a member of the influential Freedom Riders, was one of the most prominent student leaders of the Civil Rights Movement.
+Diane Nash was a member of the influential Freedom Riders and one of the most prominent student leaders of the Civil Rights Movement.
 Not only did Nash help found the Student Nonviolent Coordinating Committee (SNCC), but she also led the Selma Voting Rights Movement.
 A fearless advocate, Diane Nash is an incredible example of the power of students to create change.
-Fun fact: Actor Tessa Thompson portrayed Nash in the recent film Selma.

 Known as the “Mother of the American Civil Rights Movement,” Septima Poinsette Clark was a teacher and advocate for education.
-A member of the NAACP, Clark was involved in petitioning for the city of Charleston, South Carolina to hire African American teachers.
-Additionally, she started citizenship schools, which taught literacy to adults in order to help many African Americans register to vote.
-As recognition for her contribution to the Civil Rights Movement, Jimmy Carter awarded her the Living Legacy award in 1979.
+A member of the NAACP, Clark was involved in petitioning for the city of Charleston, South Carolina, to hire African American teachers.
+She also started citizenship schools, which taught literacy to adults in order to help many African Americans register to vote.
+As recognition for her contribution to the Civil Rights Movement, former President Jimmy Carter awarded her the Living Legacy award in 1979.